Parenting/Child Development Series – 12-14 yrs

 Developmental Milestones

-Here is some information on how children develop during middle childhood:
+Here is some information on how teens develop:

 Emotional/Social Changes